-In the spring/summer semesters of Year 2, students must pass a Qualifying Exam (QE).
+Students take a qualifying exam approximately 12 months after entering the program.
 Following a successful QE defense, students will identify and finalize their committee and complete their thesis proposal by December 31 of Year 3.

 Thesis committee, proposal, and defense

 In the summer and/or fall semesters of Year 2 after rotations are completed, students will select a thesis advisor and begin working in their thesis labs.
 Students will then select a thesis committee and complete their thesis proposal.
 Students will complete their thesis research, defense, and graduation over the rest of their graduate career.
 Most students graduate within five (5) to six (6) years of beginning their program.